hjadmz/adaptive-prompt-optimizer/README.md

 ## What is APO?

-**Adaptive Prompt Optimizer** transforms any conversational AI into a self-adaptive reasoning system — capable of structured self-assessment, confidence calibration, and transparent prompt generation.
+**Adaptive Prompt Optimizer (APO)** transforms any conversational AI into a **self-adaptive reasoning system** — capable of structured self-assessment, confidence calibration, and transparent prompt generation.

 Built on principles from **cognitive science**, **systems engineering**, and **AI alignment**, APO delivers a reusable text-based reasoning protocol that works across all AI platforms.